1422

 John Duke of Bedford, Regent of France

-John, Duke of Bedford, Henry V’s oldest surviving brother, became Regent of France at the age of thirty-three.
-He was a brilliant administrator, but he was relatively unknown in France and he faced a monumental task.
-He had to defend Henry V’s conquests and attempt to extend them throughout the rest of France but without the X-factor, Henry V’s charisma and reputation for invincibility (1).
+John, Duke of Bedford was thirty-three when Henry V died and he became Regent of France.
+He was a brilliant administrator and an able soldier, but he was relatively unknown in France, and he faced a monumental task.
+He had to defend Henry V’s conquests and attempt to extend them throughout France but without the X-factor, Henry V’s charisma and reputation for invincibility.

-Bedford responsibilities as Regent of France made it impossible for him to return to England and attend Parliament in 1422.
-Nevertheless, as heir presumptive to the throne he initially expected to become Regent of England.
-He probably envisaged an arrangement similar to that made by Henry V, with the Duke of Gloucester as Custodian of the Realm in his absence.
-He wrote from Rouen to the Mayor and Common Council of London on 26 October (and probably to members of the Council at same time although his letters have not survived).
+Bedford responsibilities made it impossible for him to return to England and attend Parliament in 1422.
+Nevertheless, as heir presumptive to the throne he expected to become Regent of England.
+He wrote from Rouen to the Mayor and Common Council of London on 26 October (and probably to the Council although his letter has not survived).

 “the gouvernance of the Reaume of England after [by] the lawes and ancient usage and custume of the same Reaume as we be enformed belongeth un to us as to ϸe elder brother of our saide souverain lord that was.
 And as next unto ϸe croune of England and having the chief interesse after the king [that now is] . . . .”
 (1)